martinmcbride/mavisjs/README.md

 In the /lib folder.
 Requires create.js

-Build (in Windows) using mavisjs.bat.
+Build (in Windows) using mavisjs.bat, or use build.py on any system.

-For non-Windows, simply cat the files together into mavis.js, and run through a minifier for mavis.min.js

 ## mavis3djs (2D)